-(9) Further detection of data outliers occurs through visual inspection, which is flagged during any of the different product levels, for example, by anomalies in the displacement grids (section 5).
-We maintain a Google document called "omit_span" where outliers are recorded and removed in subsequent ATS analyses: Note: Not publicly available - available on request)
+Further detection of data outliers occurs through visual inspection, which are flagged during any of the different product levels, for example, by anomalies in the displacement grids (section 5).
+Outliers are removed from all ESDRs, except RAW data (section 2.2).
+We maintain a Google document called "omit_span" where outliers are recorded and removed in subsequent ATS analyses: